btihen/btihen_dev/content/posts/ruby/rails_7_1_base_app/index.md

 asdf local ruby 3.3.0

 # generate the new app
-rails new base_app -T --main --database=postgresql --javascript=esbuild --css=tailwind
+rails new base_app -T --main --database=postgresql --javascript=esbuild

 # setup and git commit (in case you are experimenting and want to rollback)
 cd base_app